hpcloud-mon/ansible-monasca-persister/README.md

 #monasca-persister
 Installs the [monasca-persister](https://github.com/stackforge/monasca-persister) part of the [Monasca](https://wiki.openstack.org/wiki/Monasca) project.

-##Requirements
+There are two implementations of the persister, one Java based and one Python based.
+This will install the Java based one by default.
+To install the python persister rather than the java version set the variable `monasca_persister_java` to False.

+##Java Requirements

 Requires Variables be defined for:
+- zookeeper_hosts - A comma seperated list of kafka hosts with optional port
+- kafka_hosts - A comma seperated list of kafka hosts with optional port
+- influxdb_url
+- influxdb_user
+- influxdb_password

+If running in a cluster each box in the cluster must have a different `monasca_persister_consumer_id` set.
+This defaults to `0`

+##Python Requirements

+Requires Variables be defined for:
-- zookeeper_uri - A comma seperated list of kafka hosts with optional port
+- zookeeper_hosts - A comma seperated list of kafka hosts with optional port
-- kafka_uri - A comma seperated list of kafka hosts with optional port
+- kafka_hosts - A comma seperated list of kafka hosts with optional port
 - influxdb_host
 - influxdb_user
 - influxdb_password